In other words, visitors and customers who visit your landing page bounce off, before they even give you a chance to convert them.

 If your content strategy isn’t yielding the right visitors and increased sales for you, it’s time to improve.
-There is nothing as powerful as publishing custom content that’s “right” for your market, using a content strategy that takes each stage of the buying cycle into account.
+There’s nothing as powerful as publishing custom content that’s “right” for your market, using a content strategy that takes each stage of the buying cycle into account.

-Brian Dean boosted his conversions by 785% in one day with A/B split testing because he recognized that the traditional ebook giveaway is no longer effective for building a massive list.
-He created the “content upgrade” strategy, which has now become a marketing buzzword.
+Brian Dean boosted his conversions by 785% in one day, with A/B split testing, because he recognized that the traditional ebook giveaway is no longer effective for building a massive list.
+He created the “content upgrade” strategy, which has now become a marketing standard.

-The mistake a lot of content marketers make is attributing a high bounce rate to a lack of quality content.
-But the term “quality” is relative.
+The mistake that a lot of content marketers make is attributing a high bounce rate to a lack of quality content.
+But, the term “quality” is relative.
 Your definition of “quality” may not be the same as mine.

-For example, in the internet marketing world, lengthy articles (usually 2000+ words) are considered high quality because they tend to address every question or concern of the the target audience pertaining to the topic.
+For example, in the internet marketing world, lengthy articles (usually 2000+ words) are considered high quality, because they tend to address every question or concern of the target audience.

-LeadDigits is converting very highly because it smartly targeted the right audience.
+LeadDigits is converting very well, because it smartly targeted the right audience.

-This is a lesson for you when building a campaign or creating content: Always target the right visitors.
-If you run a Facebook Ads campaign, drill down your campaign to the right people.
+This is a lesson for you, when building a campaign or creating content: Always target the right visitors.
+If you run a Facebook Ads campaign, drill down into your campaign and get to the right people.

 This is truly striking, because I’ve often advocated the usefulness of the KISS (keep it simple stupid) concept.

-It’s like a chain reaction.
-When you create the right content, and use the right channels to distribute it, you’ll ultimately reach the right audience that will be interested in your offer.
+It’s a chain reaction.
+When you create the right content and use the right channels to distribute it, you’ll ultimately reach the right audience that will be interested in your offer.

 This is the easiest way to make marketing work for you.
-For instance, if you sell information products (such as ebooks or software) and services, you’ll double or triple your sales conversion rate just by attracting the right customers.
+For example, if you sell information products (such as ebooks or software) and services, you’ll double or triple your sales conversion rate just by attracting the right prospects.

 8. Write Attractive Meta Descriptions for Search Users

 A lot of companies don’t optimize their meta descriptions for search users.
-As a result of that, their click-through rate continues to decline.
+As a result, their click-through rate continues to decline.

-Maybe they didn’t think it was that important – but it is.
-When users type a keyword into Google search, any word that matches the search term is bolded, to differentiate it from the rest, and to tell the searcher to consider that result.
+Maybe they didn’t think that it was that important – but it is.
+When users type a keyword into Google search, any word that matches the search term is bolded, to differentiate it from the rest and to tell the searcher to consider that result.

 The optimal length for a meta description is 155 characters.
-If a web page description is longer, the remaining will not show in the search results pages.
-Rather, you’ll see an ellipsis (…) at the end.
+If a web page description is longer, the remaining characters will not show in the search results pages.
+Instead, you’ll see an ellipsis (…) at the end.

 Before you can successfully write an attractive meta description, you’ve got to understand the anatomy of a search result and where the meta tag fits in.